Do you find it difficult to generate consistent revenue for your online course business? You almost certainly require a sales funnel.

 You can reach more of the “right” people simply by providing value that complements what they offer.

-This may include reaching out to fellow course creators with a similar audience, or industry publications, social media influencers, or established thought-leaders that serve the same type of customer.
+This may include reaching out to fellow course creators with a similar audience, industry publications, social media influencers, or established thought-leaders that serve the same type of customer.

 You should start with the smaller content creators, and then progressively go for creators with larger audiences.